 Now you have a tree, you know where you are putting it, let’s do a quick refresher on the order decorations are placed on the tree:

 - Garland, ribbon, or beads.
 There are so many patterns you can use when hanging these items.
-When using ribbon I tend to start at the top of the tree and go down.
+When using ribbon I tend to start at the top of the tree and go straight down.
 With beads I drape it and ribbon or tulle I stuff it in and out of the tree for depth.

 - Ornaments, there are two ways to do ornaments.
 Do one color at a time to avoid putting two like ornaments close together or group like ornaments in threes for a greater impact.

 - Tree topper

-In a perfect world you and your family decorate the house together while singing Christmas carols or in our home we put on the movie “ELF”.
+In a perfect world you and your family decorate the house together while singing Christmas carols.
+In our home we put on the movie “ELF”.
 Young children love to help.
 Make sure you have non-breakable ornaments that they can hang, this eliminates the stress of heirloom ornaments ending up shattered on the floor.
 Let the kids help you pick out incidentals like candy canes for the tree.
 One Christmas we actually strung popcorn, made paper chains, and let the kids paint plaster ornaments.
 One of our traditions is to make snowflakes out of paper and hang them from our ceiling.
 Kids love Christmas, when you have kids this holiday should be about them.
 Don't try to create the perfect holiday.
 What makes a holiday special is memories with your kids.

 The holidays are exciting.
 Pets tend to get into trouble when they feel a lot of excitement in the air.
 I am always careful not to leave packages on the ground where my Dogs can get them.
 We have a tradition of giving Whitman’s chocolates and believe me it would never survive under the tree.
 Our solution is to either put the tree on a table or pack the top of our hutch with gifts.
 As a child, I remember our cat climbing into the tree and batting the ornaments at us as we walked by.
 Cats are a special issue.
 It might be a good idea to anchor your tree to a hook in the roof if you have cats as they tend to knock the tree over.
 Also, ball ornaments are like ….
-Well Christmas for cats.
+Christmas for cats.
 Shatterproof ornaments keep cats from making a huge mess and possibly hurting themselves.

-A lot of my holiday decorating comes from switching out everyday items with Christmas items.
+A lot of my holiday decorating comes from switching out everyday elements of my decor with Christmas items.
 The antique wash stand in my bathroom is a good example.
-Normally the pitcher in the bathroom has yellow roses in it, at Christmas I simply switch the roses out for white poinsettias.
+Normally the pitcher in the washstand has feathers in it.
+At Christmas I simply switch out the feathers for white poinsettias.
 This is a quick change that makes the entire wash stand look festive.
 Many of the candlesticks on my sideboard are used in my holiday decor as well.
 Have you even put an object on top of a candle pillar?
 The height gives the object immediate importance.
 Items placed on a candle stick can be secured with double stick tape.

 Your fireplace is the focal point of your room.
 If you use your fireplace then you want to be careful not to hang anything from it that will be close to the fire.
 This sounds very common sense however we had a large mantel high above the fire place opening and one year we ended up with melted Hersey's kisses in stockings.
 If your TV is above your mantel then your decorations will be minimal such as lighted pine garland.
-If you don’t have garland simple candle scapes can make a mantel elegant.
+If you don’t have garland a simple candlescape or ribbon with ornaments can make a mantel elegant.

 Years ago I fell in love with a picture of a kids room where plain pine wreaths were hung window center above two twin beds.
 Ever since then I have decorated my bedrooms for Christmas.
 Christmas pillows and tress are a great addition to your bedroom at Christmastime.
 Putting a small tree in bedrooms gives kids a chance to decorate their own tree.
 In an adult room the tree is a place for antique glass ornaments that you don’t want kids playing with, or the dog terrorizing.
 Hand Christmas lights in the window as a night light.
 Bring your Christmas Style into your bedrooms, you wont regret it.